Charlotte Agell: Shift (2008)

 Agell views Shift as a cautionary tale.
 Reviewers find the book thought-provoking and readable for its intended young adult audience, though some find the plot confusing and take issue with the seemingly anti-Christian themes.
 Agell disagrees with this sentiment, saying through her character Lenore, "God wants us to think."
 Agell finds it strange that, in the book and in real life, this idea stirs up controversy.
 Agell wants her readers to learn to ask "what if" and develop the skills to think for themselves, regardless of their religious affiliations.

 In March 2011, Shift was adapted for stage by Al Miller and performed as part of the Theater Project (a Young Company Production), in Brunswick, ME.

+The Accidental Adventures of India McAllister (2010)

-Agell's The Accidental Adventures of India McAllister (2010) focuses on the daily life of a fourth grade girl, India McAllister, growing up in a small town in Maine.
-Themes of the book include adoption, friendships, breast cancer, homosexuality and divorce which are interwoven throughout the book as ordinary occurrences in the young girl's life.
+The Accidental Adventures of India McAllister focuses on the daily life of a fourth grade girl, India McAllister, growing up in a small town in Maine.
+Themes of the book include adoption, friendships, breast cancer, homosexuality, and divorce.
+They are interwoven throughout the book as ordinary occurrences in the young girl's life.
 The text is accompanied by India's (Agell's) line drawings.
 One reviewer criticized the book as too complicated, leaving unresolved most of the issues India encounters in the book.
 Recommended for children ages 8–11, The Accidental Adventure of India McAllister was named among the top ten GLBTQ books for young readers by the American Library Association's 2011 Rainbow Project.